ASM-2024/jour3/src/io.md

 Squuuuaaaaaawk!
 Hello human, give me a number!
 ```

+# Extra exercises
+For anyone willing to do extra exercises regarding I/O, we suggest you take
+a look at the practical given during the past years [right here](https://prepa.pages.epita.fr/asm/strasbourg-c-unix-seminar/practicals/D1/practical1.html)

 # Correction

 A correction will be given this weekend.
 It will be on the Github repository